OpenMW/openmw/README.txt

 0.3 (work in progress)
 - built and tested on Windows XP
 - partial support for FreeBSD (exceptions do not work)
+- renamed main program from 'morro' to 'openmw'
+- made the config system more robust
+- added -oc switch for showing Ogre config window on startup
-- removed some config files, since these are auto-generated when missing
+- removed some config files, these are auto-generated when missing.
+Separated plugins.cfg into linux and windows versions.
-- made the config system more robust (an Ogre config windows opened when needed)
-- alternatively reads config file from ~/.openmw/ on unix systems.
 - updated Makefile and sources for increased portability (thanks to Dmitry Marakasov.)
+- tested against OIS 1.0.0 (Ubuntu repository package)

 0.2 (2008 jun.
 17) - latest release
 - compiles with gdc